How to form an LLC in Pennsylvania

 Step 5: Obtain EIN and licenses

 Complete federal and state registrations to operate legally and establish proper business infrastructure.
 An Employer Identification Number from the IRS serves as your LLC's federal tax ID and is required for opening business bank accounts, hiring employees, or electing S-Corporation tax status.
-The EIN application is free through IRS.gov using Form SS-4 and processes instantly online.
+The EIN application is free through IRS Form SS-4 and processes instantly online.

 Ongoing Pennsylvania LLC compliance requirements

 Pennsylvania's compliance obligations focus on essential maintenance tasks that preserve your LLC's good standing and legal protections.
+The annual report requirement, created by Act 122 of 2022, replaced the prior decennial (10-year) filing system.

 FAQs about LLC formation in Pennsylvania